Bakersfield, California: Sports

 Bakersfield is home to Colby Lewis from the MLB team, the Texas Rangers, Stephen Neal from the Super Bowl Champions, New England Patriots.
 NFL players Joey Porter, David and Derek Carr also have called Bakersfield home, and still have some connection to Bakersfield.

 Bakersfield is also located near a variety of motor racing venues.
-Current racing sports include: drag strip (at Famoso Raceway), dirt (at Bakersfield Speedway), road course (at Buttonwillow Raceway), and a paved 1/2 mile oval (at Kern County Raceway Park), which replaced Mesa Marin Raceway, a NASCAR associated oval track, that was demolished in 2004.
+Current racing sports include drag strip (at Famoso Raceway), dirt (at Bakersfield Speedway), road course (at Buttonwillow Raceway), and a paved 1/2 mile oval (at Kern County Raceway Park), which replaced Mesa Marin Raceway, a NASCAR associated oval track, that was demolished in 2004.
 A 1/3 mile dirt track has also opened on the Kern County Raceway Park property.
-The national jet boat association holds drag boat races at Lake Ming.
-Bakersfield is also the home town of four time Indianapolis 500 winner Rick Mears, as well as the 2007 Daytona 500 winner, and 2014 NASCAR Sprint Cup champion Kevin Harvick.
+The National Jet Boat Association holds drag boat races at Lake Ming.
+Bakersfield is also the hometown of four-time Indianapolis 500 winner and three-time American National Champion Rick Mears; as well as the 2007 Daytona 500 winner, and 2014 NASCAR Sprint Cup champion Kevin Harvick.
+The town also hosted an Indy car event during the 1911 season, won by Harvey Herrick.

 Bakersfield has many venues for a variety of different sports.
-One of the most notable and versatile is the Mechanics Bank Arena (formerly the Centennial Garden) which hosts concerts, shows, and sporting events.
+One of the most notable and versatile is the Dignity Health Arena (formerly the Centennial Garden, Rabobank Arena, and Mechanics Bank Arena), which hosts concerts, shows, and sporting events.
 In addition, Bakersfield has facilities that can host tournament games.
 The Kern County Soccer Field has 24 full-size light soccer fields.
-Also, currently under construction is the Bakersfield Sports Village.
-When completed, it will have 16 baseball fields, 6 football fields, and 16 soccer fields.
+Also currently under construction is the Bakersfield Sports Village.
+When completed, it will have 16 baseball fields, six football fields, and 16 soccer fields.